kyma-project/kyma/docs/05-technical-reference/00-custom-resources/svls-01-function.md

 title: Function
 ---

-The `functions.serverless.kyma-project.io` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to manage Functions within Kyma.
+The `functions.serverless.kyma-project.io` custom resource definition (CRD) is a detailed description of the kind of data and the format used to manage Functions within Kyma.
 To get the up-to-date CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get crd functions.serverless.kyma-project.io -o yaml